ARTS FAQs:

 Q: How much does treatment cost and what are the options for individuals who can’t afford to pay?

-A: Many services are covered by insurance, public benefits, or grants.
-Staff will assist clients in obtaining public benefits if they are eligible.
-If a client does not have a funding source, we offer a sliding scale for those who cannot afford to pay.
+A: Many of our services are covered by insurance, public benefits, or grants.
+If you don’t have a funding source, we understand, and our staff is here to assist you.
+We offer a sliding scale for those who may face financial challenges, ensuring that everyone has access to the help they need.

 Q: What is the referral process?